-Alexios G. Carayannopoulos, DO, MPH, FAAPMR, FAAOE is Chief of the new department of Physical Medicine and Rehabilitation, and Medical Director of the Comprehensive Spine Center, Department of Neurosurgery at Rhode Island Hospital and Newport Hospital.
+Alexios G. Carayannopoulos, DO, MPH, FAAPMR, FAAOE is Chief of the new department of Physical Medicine and Rehabilitation, and part of the Norman Prince Spine Institute Team with the Department of Neurosurgery at Rhode Island Hospital and Newport Hospital.
 He is a clinical associate professor of neurosurgery at The Warren Alpert Medical School of Brown University.
 He is board certified in both physical medicine and rehabilitation, as well as in pain medicine.
 Prior to joining Rhode Island Hospital, Carayannopoulos was the medical director of the Spine Center within the Department of Neurosurgery at Lahey Hospital and Medical Center in Burlington, Massachusetts, and medical director of the Lahey at Emerson Spine Program at Emerson Hospital in Concord, Massachusetts.
 He has a national reputation as a leader in both interventional spine and pain medicine.
 He is also a Navy Veteran having served 12 years as a Navy Diver and Submarine Officer.

 He serves on several national and international committees including the American Academy of Physical Medicine and Rehabilitation, the American Society of Regional Anesthesia and Pain Medicine, and the American Society of Interventional Pain Physicians, the North American Neuromodulation Society, and the International Neuromodulation Society where he chairs a committee.
 He is on the editorial board of multiple internationally recognized pain and rehabilitation peer reviewed journals.
 He is a consultant in spinal cord stimulation and works with both academia and industry to advance the field of neuromodulation through research and education.
 He is actively involved in clinical research and serves as the Principal Investigator on numerous neuromodulation studies, as well as studies using EEG in chronic pain patients to, neuro-biologic mediators in chronic pain and PTSD, and use of orthotics in rehabilitation medicine.